Demystifying the PageRank and HITS Algorithms...Or just enough linear algebra to master network-based ranking methods

 Determinants and Eigenvalues of Matrices

-Formally, a determinant is computed by a sum of products over all permutations of numbers 1 to n, and therefore has n! terms in sum.
-Determinants over 2 by 2 matrices, that is where n = 2, have only sum/difference of two terms (a11 * a22 – a12 * a21) and are simple to calculate by hand.
-For larger n>2, the number of terms start to get out of hand.
+Formally, a determinant is computed by a sum of products over all permutations of numbers 1 to n, and therefore has n! terms in the sum.
+Determinants over 2 by 2 matrices, that is where n = 2, have only two terms (a11 * a22) – (a12 * a21) and are simple to calculate by hand.
+For larger values n>2, the number of terms start to get out of hand.

 One of the simplest methods for finding the largest magnitude eigenvalue and an associated eigenvector is called the Power Method.
-Given a matrix A and an initial vector b0 that is a linear combination (that is, a weighted sum) of eigenvectors, we can see that by repeatedly multiplying each bi by A, we are reinforcing (the direction) of the eigenvector with the largest magnitude eigenvalue (relative to the direction of the other eigenvectors in the sum).
-Hence, the power method is applicable for the following technical conditions:
+Given a matrix A and an initial vector b0 that is a linear combination (that is, a weighted sum) of eigenvectors, we can see that by repeatedly multiplying each vector bi by A, we are reinforcing (the direction) of the eigenvector with the largest magnitude eigenvalue (relative to the direction of the other eigenvectors in the sum).
+Hence, the power method is applicable in cases where the the following technical conditions hold:

 1) A has an eigenvalue that is strictly greater in magnitude than its other eigenvalues.